 I’ve been a bit quiet about my 3D printed models recently; although I’ve made some progress I’ve also run into some problems which have really slowed me down.

-So I thought I’d run through some of the steps I went through when trying to finish the models I’ve discussed in previous posts, some of the problems I experienced while doing that and what I’ll be doing next…
+So I thought I’d run through some of the steps I went through while finishing the models I’ve discussed in previous posts, some of the problems I experienced while doing that and what I’ll be doing next…

-Overall I’ve been very happy with how the three printed tanktainers I’ve produced so far have printed but to finish the models I still needed to:
+Overall I’ve been very happy with how the three printed tanktainers I’ve designed have printed but to finish the models I still needed to:

 - Clean the models to remove any residual support wax.